KittyGiraudel/site/_posts/2014-02-26-the-magic-circle-trick-revealed.md

 ### Setting up Sass variables

 Using Sass really helped me achieving such a tricky component.
-Thanks to Sass variables, it's getting easy to maintain support for small screens, old browsers or simply update the gutter size or the invisible circle radius.
+Thanks to Sass variables, it’s getting easy to maintain support for small screens, old browsers or simply update the gutter size or the invisible circle radius.

 ```scss
 $gutter: 2em;